viviancan/weathermap/README.md

 3. Create a `keys.js` file in the js directory
 4. Copy the setup from `sample-keys.js` to your `keys.js`
 5. Add your API keys to the `keys.js`
+6. Open `index.html` in a browser of your choice